LearnFintech

 Opportunities

-• Kuvera (acquired 2024) opens a zero-commission mutual-fund book on a base that already holds India's deepest household portfolios
+• Kuvera (acquired 2024, overhauled 2026 with the invite-only "Surplus" product) opens a zero-commission mutual-fund book on a base that already holds India's deepest household portfolios

 • CRED Garage's 6M+ vehicles unlock motor insurance, FASTag and challan cross-sell — India's 2nd-largest asset class after housing